spiralman/spiralman.github.com/_drafts/designing_for_refactoring.md

         return document
 {% endhighlight %}

-Now, when I have some new file format, I just need to register the extension of my format with ParserFactory, and provide a `parse` method, which returns some pre-defined document type.
-I never have to modify `parse_file` again!

-Well, not quite.
-The problem is, I wrote that code in 2005, before that whole "cloud computing" thing happened, so it's just dealing with boring old files.
-Let's say I want to add a feature to parse a file from Dropbox or Google Drive?

-Turns out that the `Parser` interface is probably fine: hopefully whatever libraries I'm using can return a file-like object (a pretty common construct in almost any language's standard library), or I can use a string/file-object wrapper (again, a pretty common construct).
-I can also probably get away with not changing the external interface to `parse_file`, and just pass in URIs with made-up schemes, like `dropbox://some/dropbox/file`, to indicate I want to load the file from Dropbox.

-That `open` call might be a problem, though.
-Python's built-in open function certainly can't read files from Dropbox.
-I suppose I could download the file from Dropbox, store it locally, parse it, and (if my application allows changes), sync it back up at some point, but that's a pretty cludgey workflow, and has all sorts of extra corner cases.
-It would be especially problematic if I'm calling `parse_file` from a lot of different places, all of which can parse files from cloud providers.
+This code makes it very easy to add new file formats, keyed off of the file extension.
+You just register the new parser, with its extension, implement `parse`, and you're done.
+You don't even need to modify `parse_file`.

+Now let's say a new requirement comes down from above: instead of parsing different file formats, users want to be able to parse files from Dropbox, or other cloud storage providers.
+Now my factory won't help me, and I'll have to change `parse_file` again!

-It turns out that, if I want to implement this feature, I *do* have to change `parse_file` after all.
-And, when you think about it, that's not really a big deal.
-I only have to change a couple lines of code, implement another factory for the URI scheme handling (very simple in most modern languages), add some unit tests I would have had to write either way, and push out my changes.
+But, when you think about it, that's not really a big deal.
+I only have to change a couple lines of code, implement another factory for accessing file contents as a stream, add some unit tests I would have had to write either way, and push out my changes.

-Now, let's consider this: in all those years between when I wrote the code, and I needed to add Dropbox support, I *never* had to support a new file format.
-All that file parsing factory code was a waste: there's only ever one file type, and the requirement that changed was actually where the file came from, not how it was formatted.

-Of course, this example is hypothetical (I'm pretty sure Python didn't even have context managers in 2005!), but this is something I see all over the place, and something I've probably done a million times myself.
-The fact of the matter is, you may *think* you know where to put the extensibility points, but you are probably going to be wrong half the time.
-In the meantime, all that "extensible" code is more complicated, harder to understand, and has more points of failure than simply calling the one function to parse the one file format you support right now.
+This example is a bit synthesized, but you can probably imagine (because you've probably seen it before) a system with *lots* of factories and polymorphism and branching logic.
+And you can probably imagine (or remember) how hard it is to reason about a system like that, and how it's even harder to change it safely.
+This becomes especially frustrating when all the complexity is in service of flexibilty that you found out you never even needed.

+Lately, I've been thinking about this problem in a new way: instead of designing for extensibilty, I've been designing for refactorability.
+What this means is, when I implement something that I think I might need to change, I won't actually add the factory or class hierarchy, but I will think about how I *would* add it later.

+I plan for the change by making sure that adding the logic won't be painful in the future, even if I still do need to modify existing code.
+I try to make sure that the change will only be in one place, instead of many, and that it won't invole much, if any, usage of the find-replace feature.

+The cool thing about this is that code that's easy to refactor is also just good code:

+* Doing a complicated find-replace means you probably repeated some logic you should have put in a function.
+* Changing lots of code because a function changed means you probably didn't encapsulate your logic correctly.
+* Updating lots of mocks in your unit tests means you're probably mocking out too many interfaces.
+* And not *trusting* your refactoring means you probably don't have enough, or the right, unit tests.

 What we often forget is that we *always* have to change the code we
 write: maybe there's a feature we didn't anticipate, or maybe there's